rocklobster-in/contact-form-7/readme.txt

 For more information, see [Releases](https://contactform7.com/category/releases/).

+= 6.0.3 =

+* Updates the copyright year to 2025.
+* Updates the "Contact Form 7 needs your support" message content.
+* Updates the Constant Contact deprecation warning.

 = 6.0.2 =

 * Removes unnecessary type declaration from nullable arguments to avoid deprecation warnings in PHP 8.4.